Sleigh Ride (Fear the Walking Dead): Production

 This is the last episode for a departing Dave Erickson as a showrunner.
 This marks the final appearance of Kim Dickens as Madison alive in the present (since her appearances in season 4 are only flashbacks) until her return in season 7.
 This is also the final season to have Paul Haslinger as the composer of the series as he is replaced the following season by Danny Bensi and Saunder Jurriaans.
 This season is the last to feature the original Fear the Walking Dead logo, which was redesigned for the next season's semi-reboot.

 Casting

 This episode marks the final appearance of several characters.
-It is the last appearance of Troy Otto (Daniel Sharman) and Lola Guerrero (Lisandra Tena), who were both killed during the episode, and with their deaths, none of the main characters introduced this season are alive.
+It is the last appearance Lola Guerrero (Lisandra Tena), who was killed during the episode.
 It is the last appearance of Qaletaqa Walker (Michael Greyeyes), who manages to survive.
 This episode also marks the last appearance of several characters who died earlier in the season and appear in one of Madison's dreams, including Travis Manawa (Cliff Curtis), Jeremiah Otto (Dayton Callie) and Jake Otto (Sam Underwood).